-Join Richard Harrington for an in-depth discussion in this video Normalizing audio, part of Editing Video and Creating Slideshows with Photoshop CC.
+Join Richard Harrington for an in-depth discussion in this video Normalizing audio, part of Photoshop: Editing Video and Creating Slideshows.

 - In Photoshop, it's often difficult to get consistent volumes.
 Particularly because we don't actually have an audio meter or any sort of tools to measure the sound.
 But there are third party utilities that can be helpful.
 Including a free one called The Levelator.
 In Photoshop, you'll need to export the project out.
 Make sure you mark out the project as such and then use the File Export command.
 If you don't want to render the video, you can actually turn those tracks off.

 This will render out an audio-only movie.
 There we go.
 But when we play things back, you'll hear there's still sound even though the tracks are invisible. (dramatic instrumental music) - You can help in many ways. - Now, I'll export that.
 File, Export, Render Video.
 What I want to do here is save out the file.
 I recommend a quick time movie and you choose Uncompressed.
 Choose to render out the entire frame range.

 Let me select a folder here.
 I'll go to Normalize and choose this folder and I'll call this Audio.
 Everything looks good.
 I'll click Render to create the audio-only track.
 While that's exporting, let me show you where to get the utility.
 Do a simple web search for the levelator and you'll find a free download.
 Now, it's hosted on several additional websites so just locate one that you trust.
 I find CNET reliable.